Noahnikolaj/Noahnikolaj/README.md

-- 👋 Hi, I’m @Noahnikolaj
-- 🌱 I’m currently learning Python
+- ✌🏻Hiii I’m Noah Nikolaj
-- I´m learning Java
+- 🫶🏻 UX/CS student @UiO😼

 <!---
 Noahnikolaj/Noahnikolaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.